Arturovicz/Arturovicz/README.md

 - 👨‍💻 All of my projects are available at [valery-arturovicz-dumanyan.dev](https://valery-arturovicz-dumanyan.dev/)

-- 💬 Ask me about **Quantitative Finance, Data Science and Software Development**
+- 💬 Ask me about **Financial Markets, Data Science, Blockchain and Software Development**

 - 📫 How to reach me **valery.dumanyan@ecam-strasbourg.eu**